 Opt to visit the Temple of Heaven today, a stunning piece of architecture and the world’s largest complex dedicated to heaven worship!
 Tonight, board the night train to Hangzhou.
 Settle in, get some sleep and enjoy the ride.

-Day 7: Lagoon Trek and transfer to Shanghai
+Day 7: Misty Forest and transfer to Shanghai

-After breakfast, you’ll have the option to hike to Moganshan Peak and visit Chairman Mao’s summer residence.
-We’ll then board the bullet train to Shanghai, where you can opt to spend the evening relaxing with your group or heading out on a bar crawl (Saturdays only).
+After breakfast, we’ll explore the atmospheric trails of Misty Forest.
+We’ll then board the train to Shanghai, where you can opt to spend the evening relaxing with your group or heading out on a bar crawl (Saturdays only).

 Days 8-10: Exploring Shanghai